RedBearLab/Biscuit/README.md

 Biscuit
 =======

-Biscuit is a open source firmware for TI CC2540 SoC.
+Biscuit is an open source firmware for TI CC2540 SoC.

 This source code is designed and tested on BLE Mini hardware platform but it can be run on other CC2540 platforms with some modifications.